fifthweek/fifthweek-web/README.md

 deployed before pushing any dependent components to master.
 Example:

 > `fifthweek-web` depends on `fifthweek-api`,

-> Changes are made to API that are required by Web.
+> Let's assume changes are made to API that are required by Web.

 > The API must be pushed *and become live* before pushing Web to master.

 Dependencies must not introduce breaking changes.
 This means older versions of Web must work with newer versions of API.